 Depending on the use-case, more fine-grained synchronization controls might be required.
-Therefore, it is possible to change the download behaviour for an entity.
+Therefore, it is possible to change the download behavior for an entity.
 You can choose between the following options:

 - All Objects — Download all objects applying the regular security constraints.

-- By XPath — only download the objects which match the XPath Constraints in addition to the regular security constraints.
+- By XPath — Only download the objects which match the XPath Constraints in addition to the regular security constraints.
 This means all previously synchronized objects that do not match the XPath constraint will be removed.

 - Nothing (clear data) — Do not download any objects automatically, but do clear the data stored in the database for this entity when performing a synchronization (this can be useful in cases where the objects should only be uploaded, for example a

-- Nothing (preserve data) — do not download any objects automatically, and do not clear the data stored in the database for this entity when performing a synchronization (this can be useful in cases where you want have full control over the download phase and should be used in combination with the Synchronize to device or Synchronize activity with specific objects selected).
+- Nothing (preserve data) — Do not download any objects automatically, and do not clear the data stored in the database for this entity when performing a synchronization (this can be useful in cases where you want have full control over the synchronization and should be used in combination with the Synchronize to device or Synchronize activity with specific objects selected).